tri-cods/html-css/sections/p_and_h.md

 - Heading
 - Paragraph

-Then, re-save the file. open it in your browser again or refresh the page if still opened.
+Then, re-save the file.
+Open it in your browser again or refresh the page if still opened.

 What do you notice about how the information is organized in the webpage?
-In other words, where are the title, heading and paragraph text?
+In other words, where are the title, heading, and paragraph text?

 ## What should you see?
-Heading should appear at the top of the page, followed by the paragraph text.
+The heading should appear at the top of the page, followed by the paragraph text.
 The heading text should be larger.
 The title should appear in the browser window tab.

 [<<<Back](elements.md) | [Next>>>](links.md)